Extending the cosmic distance ladder two orders of magnitude with strongly lensed Cepheids, carbon AGB, and RGB stars

-Depending on the value of $\mum$, or similarly, depending on the separation, $d$, to the cluster CC, the probability distribution function (PDF) of magnification and the role of microlenses varies.
-At large separations $d>2"$, in the optically thin regime, the macromodel magnification is $\mu_{\rm m} < 100$ and the PDF of the magnification has a relatively narrow peak near $\mum$ and a long tail scaling as $\mu^{-3}$ at magnifications much larger than $\mum$.
-Very close to the CC, when $\mum>>100$, in the optically thick regime, the microlenses play a very important role in shaping the PDF magnification considerably.
-In this regime, microlenses introduce constant small scale perturbations in the deflection filed increasing its curvature.
-Since the magnification is inversely proportional to the curvature of the deflection filed, the most likely value for the magnification drops below $\mum$ and the PDF of the magnification becomes a lognormal.
-In between these two extremes the PDF of magnification transitions between the two shapes of the PDF as it is shown in Figure~\ref{Fig_PDFmu}, where we present the PDF of magnification at different separations from the CC (or similarly, for different values of $\mum$) when microlenses with $\Sigma_{*} = 30\, \Msunpc^{-2}$ are present.
-The curves are derived with the code M\_SMiLe \cite{Palencia2023,Palencia2024} which computes the PDF of magnification for any combination of redshifts, $\mum$ and $\Sigma_{*}$.
-One important property of the PDF of magnification is that when $\Sigma_{\rm eff} >> \Sigma_{\rm crit}$, the PDF becomes a universal lognormal similar to the last curve (yellow) in Figure~\ref{Fig_PDFmu}.This is an interesting property that we can exploit since it guarantees that at sufficiently close distances to the CC all events are affected by the same PDF of magnification, allowing robust forward modelling through the known PDF of magnification of the background luminosity function of stars.
-These models can later be confronted with the observations to extract the features characteristic of the NESC.
+Depending on the value of $\mum$, which mostly depends on the separation $d$ from the cluster CC, the probability distribution function (PDF) of magnification and the role of microlenses varies.
+At $d>2\arcsec$, in the optically thin regime, $\mum < 100$, and the PDF of the magnification has a relatively narrow peak near $\mum$ and a long tail scaling as $\mu^{-3}$ for magnifications ${\gg}\mum$.
+Very close to the CC, when $\mum\gg100$ in the optically thick regime, the microlenses play a very important role in shaping the magnification PDF .
+In this regime, microlenses introduce constant small-scale perturbations in the deflection field and increase its curvature.
+Because the magnification is inversely proportional to the curvature of the deflection field, the most likely value for the magnification drops below $\mum$, and the PDF of the magnification becomes a lognormal.
+Between these two extremes, the PDF transitions between the two limiting shapes as shown in Figure~\ref{Fig_PDFmu}.
+One important property is that when $\Sigma_{\rm eff} \gg \Sigma_{\rm crit}$, the PDF becomes a lognormal similar to the last curve (yellow) in Figure~\ref{Fig_PDFmu}.
+This property can be exploited because it guarantees that sufficiently close to the CC, all events are affected by the same magnification PDF .
+This enables robust forward modeling of the of lensed stars through the known magnification PDF to give a direct confrontation with observations.
+Comparing models for different s allows the characteristics of the NESC population to be extracted.